-Rescale’s High Performance Storage offering allows you to maintain a central persistent file storage in the cloud.
-With storage devices, you can fully manage a file system comparable to an NFS (Network File System) with high read/write throughput that is accessible from any cluster for compute, post-processing or visualization.
+Rescale’s High Performance Storage offering allows you to maintain a central persistent A computer data storage architecture that manages data as a ...
+More in the cloud.
+With storage devices, you can fully manage a file system comparable to an NFS (Network File System) with high read/write throughput that is accessible from any A computing cluster consists of a set of loosely or tightly ...
+More for compute, post-processing or Visualization is the representation of complex scientific or...
+More.
 This offers even more flexibility for cloud workflows and allows the replication of on-premise workflows on Rescale’s platform with ease.

 In order to create a storage device, navigate to the Storage section of the Rescale platform and click on Create New Storage Device.